Hong Kong Imposes Face Mask Ban, Inflaming Protesters

 Branches of banks from mainland China were set on fire.
 Some businesses owned by pro-Beijing tycoons were ransacked, though no looting took place.
 The city’s subway system was shut down completely—the first time since protests broke out in June.
 At least three stations were flooded, while some others had their exits swallowed by flames.

-If Lam thought a ban on masks would make people stay home, then there was a severe miscalculation on her part.
+If Lam thought a ban on masks would make people stay home, then she severely miscalculated.
 The day’s escalation and damage were spontaneous and loaded with fury, beginning with office workers amassing in the afternoon, with people from all walks of life joining in throughout the day.

 As Carrie Lam promised, the law kicked in at midnight despite a frantic judicial review aimed at temporarily suspending the ban on masks.
 By then, most protesters had dispersed.